Dhar01/Projects_in_PYTHON/README.md

 # Projects in PYTHON

-This repository contains some imple projects in python for learning purpose.
+This repository contains some simple projects in python.